 State Rep. John Otto shares life lessons with graduates at Plane State Jail - Rep. John Otto (R-Dayton), a 10-year veteran of the Texas House of Representatives, was guest speaker for October 2014 Windham School District (WSD) graduation ceremonies.
 Speaking behind prison walls at the Plane State Jail, Otto borrowed from the May 2014 University of Texas commencement speech by U.S. Navy Admiral and former Navy SEAL William H. McRaven.

-Rep. John Raney visits Windham - "While visiting Luther Unit Education Department, I was very impressed with the progress that Dr. Clint Carpenter and his team are making in assisting the offenders in the TDCJ in getting their GEDs and learning workforce skills.
+Rep. John Raney visits Windham - "While visiting Luther Unit Education Department, I was very impressed with the progress that Dr. Clint Carpenter and his team are making in assisting the residents in the TDCJ in getting their GEDs and learning workforce skills.
 I applaud their efforts to make sure that the men have a skill that will allow them to become employed and valuable members of their communities."

 Dominguez State Jail hosts Employment and Service Provider event - An Employment and Service Provider event this year was a call to action across the public and private sectors and local and federal governments to unite efforts in transitioning soon-to-be released offenders towards employability and world-readiness.